TecnoSasso/LogicNetworkSimulator/README.md

 1. **Add Components:**

-    - Use the dropdown menu to select a component (e.g., AND Gate, Button, LED).
+    - Use the dropdown menu to select a component (e.g. AND Gate, Button, LED).
     - Click on a cell in the grid to place the selected component.

 2. **Create Connections**: